Help with Your Wage Claim

 The FLSA provides that employees receiving certain types of compensation

-professional, executive, or administrative employees, certain outside
+- Certain professional, executive, or administrative employees

-times their regular rate of pay for all hours worked in excess of forty per workweek.
+their rate of pay for hours worked over forty per workweek.
 Under the

-law, many employees who receive a salary are actually
+law, many employees who receive a salary are actually entitled to overtime

-claim unless we collect payment from the employer.
+we collect payment from the employer.